akhtarjunaid/AI-Customer-Service-Call/README.md

-Using AWS to host AI call handler for hotel customer service
+AI agent that automates hotel customer service calls for bookings and inquiries, hosted on AWS